Pronunciation: per FEN a zeen

 - glaucoma; or

-- if you have ever had a serious side effect while using perphenazine or another phenothiazine.
+- a serious side effect while using perphenazine or another phenothiazine.

 Tell your doctor if you will be exposed to extreme heat or cold, or to insecticide poisons while you are taking perphenazine.